Professional Development Courses

 Class preparation: Students are expected to spend approximately one hour each week preparing for the seminar.
 All the readings are online, and students post comments on the reading.
 No other exams or written work is required.
 Class participation: Students are expected to attend each meeting and to participate in discussions of all the topics.

-1 credit.
-Pass/Fail.
+Pass/fail.
 Does not count toward degree requirements or earned hours.

 Building effective job search materials and a strong online presence is essential for career success inside and outside the academy.
-In GRAD725 you will work with professionals with expertise in all areas of the job search process to develop your brand including LinkedIn profile, resume/CV, cover letters and more.
-You will identify your job values and job skills and develop a Professional Development Plan.
+In GRAD 725 you will work with professionals with expertise in all areas of the job search process to develop your brand including LinkedIn profile, resume/CV, cover letters, and more.
+You will identify your job values and job skills and develop a professional development plan.
 Interactive sessions will provide the setting to develop/refine your job search materials and your career approach.
 Open to all graduate students in any discipline.

 GRAD 810 and 811 are part of the Preparing International Teaching Assistants Program.